david-soliar/Repeater/README.md

 ## Behavior

 The repeat rate dynamically fluctuates between the configured minimum and maximum values.
+It may occasionally dip slightly below the minimum due to CPU scheduling and system load variations.

 Example run used to generate the graph below: